Approximation Algorithms for Computing Maximin Share Allocations: Introduction

-{\bf Related Work:} For an overview of the classic fairness notions and related results, we refer the reader to the books of~\cite{BT96} and~\cite{RW98}.
-The notion we study here was introduced by Budish in~\cite{Budish11} for ordinal utilities (where agents have rankings over alternatives), building on concepts by Moulin~\cite{Moulin90}.
-The work of~\cite{BL14} defined the notion for cardinal utilities, in the form that we study it here, and also provided many important insights as well as experimental evidence.
-Further, in~\cite{PW14}, a $2/3$ approximation is provided along with constructions showing instances where no maximin share allocation exists even for $n=3$.
-The negative results of \cite{PW14}, and more recently of \cite{KPW15}, as well as the extensive experimentation by Bouveret and Lema{\^{\i}}tre~\cite{BL14}, reveal that it has been challenging to produce lower bounds, i.e., instances where no $\alpha$-approximation of a maximin share allocation exists, even for $\alpha$ very close to $1$.
-Finally, in \cite{KPW15}, a probabilistic analysis, similar in spirit but more general than ours, is provided, covering a wide range of distributions on the valuation functions.
-In our analysis all values are uniformly drawn from $[0, 1]$; in~\cite{KPW15}, Kurokawa, Procaccia, and Wang show a similar result for a large family of distributions over $[0, 1]$.
+On the negative side, constructions of instances where no maximin share allocation exists, even for $n=3$, have been provided both by~\citet{PW14}, and by~\citet{KPW16}.
+These elaborate constructions, along with the extensive experimentation of~\citet{BL16}, reveal that it has been challenging to produce better lower bounds, i.e., instances where no $\alpha$-approximation of a maximin share allocation exists, even for $\alpha$ very close to $1$.
+Driven by these observations, a probabilistic analysis, similar in spirit but more general than ours, is carried out by~\citet{KPW16}.
+In our analysis in Section \ref{sec:random}, all values are uniformly drawn from $[0, 1]$; \citet{KPW16} show a similar result with ours but for a a wide range of distributions over $[0, 1]$, establishing that maximin share allocations exist with high probability under all such distributions.
 However, their analysis, general as it may be, needs very large values of $n$ to guarantee relatively high probability, hence it does not fully justify the experimental results discussed above.

+Recently, some variants of the problem have also been considered. \citet{BM17} gave a constant factor approximation of $1/10$ for the case where the agents have submodular valuation functions.
+It remains an interesting open problem to determine whether better factors are achievable for submodular, or other non-additive functions.
+Along a different direction, \citet{CKMPSW16} introduced the notion of {\it pairwise maximin share guarantee} and provided approximation algorithms.
+Although conceptually this is not too far apart from maximin shares, the two notions are incomparable.

+Another aspect that has been studied is the design of truthful mechanisms providing approximate maximin share fairness guarantees.
+Note that our work here does not deal with incentive issues.
+Looking at this as a mechanism design problem without money,~\citet{ABM16} provide both positive and negative results exhibiting a clear separation between what can be achieved with and without the truthfulness constraint.
+Even further, \citet{ABCM17} completely characterized truthful mechanisms for two agents, which in turn implied tight bounds on the approximability of maximin share fairness by truthful mechanisms.

-A seemingly related problem is that of max-min fairness (or Santa Claus), see e.g.,~\cite{AS07,BS06,BD05}.
+Finally, a seemingly related problem is that of max-min fairness (also known as the Santa Claus problem)~\citep{AS07,BS06,BD05}.
 In this problem we want to find an allocation where the value of the least happy person is maximized.
-With identical agents, the two problems coincide, but beyond this special case they exhibit very different behavior.
+With identical agents, this coincides with our problem, but beyond this special case the two problems exhibit very different behavior.